SINGH202/SINGH202/README.md

 <h2>About me!</h2>

 <p>One who likes to code and live in the world of web development</p>
 <p>I enjoy developing websites and web applications with a specialization in MERN stack.
-In My free time I love to play Badmintion,video games and learning about new technologies.</p>
+In My free time I love to play Volleyball, video games and learning about new technologies.</p>
 <ul>
   <li>🔭 I’m currently working on my existing as well as new projects.</li>
   <li>🌱 I’m currently learning full-stack web-development</li>